deviantony/docker-elk/README.md

 * [Docker Compose](https://docs.docker.com/compose/install/) version **1.12.0+**
 * 1.5 GB of RAM

+> :information_source: Especially on Linux, make sure your user has the [required permissions][linux-postinstall] to
+> interact with the Docker daemon.

 By default, the stack exposes the following ports:
 * 5000: Logstash TCP input
 * 9200: Elasticsearch HTTP